AF018/Metaheuristics-Project/README.md

 # Metaheuristics-Project
-Heuristics and metaheuristics implementation for the corresponding course at the MPRO
+Heuristics and metaheuristics implementation for the corresponding course at the MPRO.
+The code mainly consists of a heuristic and a simulated annealing algorithm.

 ## Grid and solution format